 It’s Not That Hard

-When we first looked at winterizing, we thought we would need to have our local shop do it for us.
+When we first looked at winterizing our camper, we thought we would need to have our local shop do it for us.
 We live in a condo and don’t have a ton of tools or garage space to work.
 We had to take the camper in for service anyway, so why not?

 So, we checked at our local Camping World and they wanted to charge us about $130 to winterize the camper.
 That said, the folks behind the counter said we could easily do it ourselves with the purchase of a bypass valve which would all you to pump antifreeze into the system.
 Sounds easy, right?